CodeDmitry/CopyFileSize0001/README.md

 This utility makes it easy to get exact file size into your clipboard without resorting to scripts or other cleverness.

 **How to use**:
-1. Compile the given file using the file `Program.cs` inside a C# Console Application, with output type set to Windows Application, *this sounds odd, but it basically doesn't want forms, nor does it want consoles, it just wants to be a right click utility with no windows nor consoles*.
+1. Compile the given file using the file `Program.cs`(be sure to import the `PresentationCore` assembly as we require the System.Windows.Clipboard component inside a C# Console Application, with output type set to Windows Application, *this sounds odd, but it basically doesn't want forms, nor does it want consoles, it just wants to be a right click utility with no windows nor consoles*.

 2. Once built, you may move the generated executable into a more stable location such as program files.